secretstartups/handbook/support/license-and-renewals/workflows/self-managed/creating_licenses.html.md

 **NOTE** Starter trial licenses have been deprecated.
 There is an [ongoing discussion](https://gitlab.com/gitlab-org/license-gitlab-com/-/issues/243) to re-enable Strarter trial license creation for Support.

 For Starter trial requests, let the requester know that we can issue either Premium or Ultimate trial licenses.
-You can tag a support manager to get approval to create a non-trial Starter license with the expiry date set to 14 days before the requested expiry.
-This ensures that the 14 day grace period is used up in the extension request.